 If your home tested high for radon levels, the best course of action is to combine crawl space encapsulation with a radon mitigation system.
 They work together.
 One is not effective against radon without the other.

-The Healthy Basement and Crawl Space Certificates were created using specific sets of criteria to provide a healthy indoor living environment.
-Air pollutants and excessive moisture levels in the basement or crawl space can negatively impact the odors in the home as well as cause health problems with those who live there year-round - including yourself!
+Healthy Basements and Crawl Spaces are vital to your home's overall quality and comfort.
+Air pollutants and excessive moisture levels in the basement or crawl space can negatively impact the home's odors and cause health problems for those who live there year-round - including yourself!

-We offer 6 levels of Healthy Basement Certificate, and 5 levels Healthy Crawl Space Certificate, each designed to solve specific problems and protect your home, family, and property value on the long run.
+We offer Healthy Basement and Healthy Crawl Space solutions designed to solve specific problems and protect your home, family, and property value in the long run.

 What Our Customers Say About Us!